jadecobra/python_tdd_exercises/DATA_STRUCTURES.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-`strings` are represented by the `str` class keyword in python.
-Let's add a test that checks if `None` is an instance of the `string` class
+`strings` are represented by the `str` class keyword in python. let us add a test that checks if `None` is an instance of the `string` class

 ### <span style="color:red">**RED**</span>: make it fail